PyQuantSharp/Backtesting/README.md

 Status as of 11.11.2021 - version 1.0

 This is a simple backtesting script written in python.
-This is in no way uptimized for speed (see notes below).
+This is in no way optimized for speed (see notes below).
 Current performance on my Lenovo T450s: Going through 1800 stocks over a 5 years of daily data takes ~8 minutes.